-- Career counseling regarding possible vocational directions to explore, occupational information, or self-appraisals pertaining to job stability. - Personal-social counseling regarding adjustment within the college community, relating to instructors or to other people, drug matters, marriage counseling or any other concerns which interfere with personal development.

-- Academic advisement regarding appropriate course choice, study habits, remedial work or transferring to another college.
-Trained paraprofessionals also assist the counselors in this function. - Small group discussions led by counselors focusing on matters of concern in areas where group feedback can be helpful.
-Participation in these confidential groups is available as space permits. - Testing to provide additional standardized testing information when called for in planning or decision making.
-Tests are available to assess abilities, vocational interests and personality. - Referral to provide in-depth assistance if necessary for such matters as financial aid, tutoring, job placement and medical or psychiatric problems.
+- -Personal-social counseling regarding adjustment within the college community, interpersonal relations, or other personal concerns which interfere with personal growth. - -Small group discussions led by counselors and focusing on matters of concern in areas where group feedback can be helpful.
+Counselors will consider forming any type of group for which there is demand. - -Standardized testing to provide additional information about interests, abilities, and personality when needed for planning and making decisions. - -Referral sources to provide in-depth assistance, if necessary, for such matters as financial aid, tutoring, job placement, and medical or psychological problems.